Learning the OT tool

 - The disperser menu is used to select one of the three gratings.
 This, in combination with the pixel scale and slit width, determines the spectral resolution.

 - The minimum exposure time is 0.2 sec, maximum exposure is generally dictated by object brightness, sky background or radiation events (see the Observing Strategies and Known Issues pages).
 Coadds can be used to combine multiple integrations, useful for high background observations or other situations in which exposures are very short.

-- The focal plane unit menu is used to select the slit width.
+- The focal plane unit menu is used to select the slit width or the IFU mode.
 The slit length is determined by a separate mechanism (the decker) which is implicitly determined based on the pixel scale and whether one of the cross-dispersing prisms is used.

 The central wavelength field sets the grating central wavelength.
 Menu choices are available and recommended for moderate dispersion (0.15"/pix + 32 l/mm grating) configurations.
 For higher-resolution observations, any wavelength can be entered.
 The proper order-sorting filter is automatically selected; this choice can be overridden using the GNIRS iterator, although this is normally only necessary for acquisition observations.

 - The cross-dispersed menu selects whether a cross-dispering prism is used for the observations and if so, which one.
 For short-camera cross-dispersed observations, only one XD prism is available.
 With the long camera, either the SXD or LXD prism can be chosen.
 This choice has implications for slit length, wavelength coverage and spectral resolution.

 - Well Depth: the bias voltage may be adjusted to increase the well depth for thermal IR (L and M band) observations or observations of very bright targets.
 The default is "shallow", which is appropriate for most observations below 2.5 microns.